Deep Reinforcement Learning for Active High Frequency Trading: Methods

 \subsection{Data}

 High quality LOB data from the LOBSTER dataset \cite{lobster_data} represent the cornerstone of the research presented in the current work.
 This is a widely adopted dataset in the market microstructure literature \cite{balch2019evaluate, bibinger2019estimation, bouchaud_bonart_donier_gould_2018, bibinger2016volatility} which provides a highly detailed, event-by-event description of all micro-scale market activities for each stock listed on the NASDAQ exchange.
 The dataset lists every market order arrival, limit order arrival and cancellation that occurs on the NASDAQ platform between 09:30am – 04:00pm on each trading day.
 Trading does not occur on weekends or public holidays, so these days are excluded from all the analyses performed in the present work.
 A minimum tick size of $\theta=0.01\$$ is present for all stocks in the NASDAQ exchange.
 The flow of orders, together with their size and side, is recorded in the event files.
 LOBSTER also provides the derived LOB aggregation, which forms the input data for the present work.
+For each active trading day, the evolution of the LOB up to 10 levels is provided.
+It is worth noting that, each order's dollar price is multiplied by 10000.
 Experiments described in the next sections are performed using the reconstructed LOB of Intel Corporation's stock (INTC), which is known to be one of the most traded large tick stocks on the NASDAQ exchange \cite{bouchaud_bonart_donier_gould_2018}.
 While high market activity may aid DRL training (the agents will explore a wider region of the phase space) or not (lower signal to noise ratio as the price process is more efficient), the fact that we have chosen to consider a large tick stock is definitively beneficial.
 Indeed, prices of large tick stocks, i.e. stocks with wide price levels, are known to be less stochastic and more dependent on the underlying available LOB information than small tick stocks \cite{bouchaud_bonart_donier_gould_2018}.
 Further, as each tick is of meaningful size, the LOB is dense which allows to pass volumes alone to the DRL agent without loss of information.

 The whole training dataset consists of 60 files (one per trading day between 04-02-2019 and 30-04-2019).
 The validation dataset consists of 22 (one per trading day between 01-05-2019 and 31-05-2019).
 The test dataset consists of 20 files (one per trading day between 03-06-2019 and 28-06-2019).
 All the experiments presented in the current work are conducted on snapshots of the LOB with a depth (number of tick size-separated limit order levels per side of the Order Book) of $10$.
 Due to the widely different dynamics and higher volatility during the market open and market close periods, these are excluded from both the training and test set for each day (first and last $2 \times 10^5$ ticks).
 This is done in order to facilitate the agent's learning under \textit{normal} market conditions.